 - cultural and religious supports

-- primary health and mental health services – including nursing, general practitioner (GP) and specialist Intensive Intervention Unit services – continue to be delivered on-site when required, in line with COVIDSafe principles.
+Primary health and most mental health services – including nursing, general practitioner (GP) and specialist Intensive Intervention Unit services – continue to be delivered on-site when required, in line with COVIDSafe principles.

 Education and training

-Temporary leave arrangements are limited to reduce the risk of COVID-19.
+Temporary leave arrangements are now available to young people.
 Temporary leave is managed subject to a case-by-case risk assessment.

 Mitigating transmission risks